-Displayed name Name Description dec Modulation envelope decay Fall time of the envelope. slp Modulation envelope slope Variable slope from exp to linear to logarithmic. mod Modulation envelope amount Controls how strong the envelope modulates it's target The envelope is hardwired to the pitch.
+Displayed name Name Description dec Modulation envelope decay Fall time of the envelope. slp Modulation envelope slope Variable slope from exp to linear to logarithmic. mod Modulation envelope amount Controls how strongly the envelope modulates its target.
+The envelope is hardwired to the pitch.
 This parameter controls the pitch modulation intensity.
 In FM mode the EG is additionally hardwired to the FM amount. vol Accent to volume modulation Can be either On or Off.
 If activated the accent signal controls the voice volume.

-Clap,Hihat

-Displayed name Name Description vol , Can be either On or Off.
+Clap, Hihat Displayed name Name Description vol Velocity to volume modulation Can be either On or Off.
 If activated the accent signal controls the voice volume.